 Whatever your exercise of choice, try to do it every day.
 This post from SelfGrowth.com gives us 10 good reasons to encourage exercise in the workplace.

 Doing exercise doesn’t mean you need to be busting your guts every day.
 Yoga, walking and cycling are all good and don’t necessarily need to be hugely intensive.

 Many people successfully adjust their work routines to incorporate exercise.
-For example, some people start cycling to work or get off the train one stop sooner to jog the rest of the way.
+For example, some people start cycling to work or get off the train one stop sooner to jog or walk the rest of the way.

 Another popular trend is to have walking meetings, rather than sitting in an office.

 The benefits of exercise are already well known.
 But here is yet another article explaining the health benefits of regular exercise.